ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

-The chapter in the ESMValCore documentation on :ref:`finding data <esmvalcore:findingdata>` explains how to configure the ESMValTool so it can find locally available data and/or download it from ESGF if it not available locally yet.
+The chapter in the ESMValCore documentation on :ref:`finding data <esmvalcore:findingdata>` explains how to configure the ESMValTool so it can find locally available data and/or download it from ESGF if it isn't available locally yet.

 Models
 ======